 In my doctoral research I explore the ways in which elementary school girls become attached to and detached from child sexual cultures.
-Furthermore, I am interested in how children's non-normative gendered and sexual expressions are becoming possible as a part of their daily lives.
+Furthermore, I am interested in how children's non-normative gender and sexual expressions are becoming possible as a part of their daily lives.

 In my research I utilize feminist new materialist approaches to examine child sexual cultures, considering how they evolve in the interplays of various temporal, local, and material factors such as everyday objects and spaces.
-My research aims to increase understanding of gender and sexuality in children's peer cultures and to help those working with children to identify and address children's gendered and sexual expressions in ethically sustainable manners.
+My research aims to increase understanding of gender and sexuality in children's peer cultures and to help those working with children to identify and address children's gender and sexual expressions in ethically sustainable manners.

 - Feminist new materialisms

 - Gender and sexuality in childhood